jayflo/vim-skip/README.markdown

 So if you imagine joining the ends of the line, we get a circle.
 Then ``s`` skips counter-clockwise and ``S`` clockwise.
 In normal mode, both skip half the arc length from their current position to the north pole.
-In anti(podal) mode, simply move point which we skip toward to the south pole (the antipodal point of the circle) which is the center of the line.
+In anti(podal) mode, simply move the point which we skip toward to the south pole (the antipodal point of the circle) which is the center of the line!

 * ``s`` - skip forward , wrap if necessary, half the distance between the cursor and the: